-Getting into motion design and After Effects can be quite intimidating – but there are a lot of similarities between Adobe's motion tool and Photoshop.
-After Effects is a complex, huge application that takes a long time to master – just like Photoshop.
-With some patience and taking your existing skills across, you can master the basics in no time at all.
+Getting into motion design and After Effects can be quite intimidating, but there are a lot of similarities between Adobe's Motion tool and Photoshop.
+After Effects is a complex, huge application – just like Photoshop.
+But there are plenty of After Effects tutorials around to help get you started, so with a little time and patience, you can master the basics.
 A seasoned Photoshop user should be able to get up and running within a weekend, if not a day.

-Like any tool, After Effects presents the features you need to create stunning moving images and motion graphics – and it's up to you to have the ideas and software solutions to make them happen.
+After Effects presents the features you need to create stunning moving images and motion graphics; it's up to you to provide the ideas and software solutions to make them happen.
 Just like in Photoshop, a little experimentation goes a long way.

 01. The Timeline

-Probably the most unfamiliar thing about After Effects users will be the timeline.
-After all, you're now dealing with moving, not static imagery.
+Probably the most unfamiliar thing about After Effects users will be its timeline.
+After all, you're now dealing with moving, not static, imagery.
 If you've played around with Photoshop CS6's timeline you're already on the right track (no pun intended).

-You can also set the timeline to auto-keyframe (the stopwatch icon second from the right, circled in the screenshot) meaning when you move a layer, mask and so on in the Composition window your keyframe will be recorded at that time.
+You can also set the timeline to auto-keyframe (the stopwatch icon second from the right, circled in the screenshot).
+This means when you move a layer, mask and so on in the Composition window, your keyframe will be recorded at that time.
 It's handy for tweaking movement.

 A common feature across Photoshop and After Effects are layers.
-But in After Effects they work in a different way.
-There's no Layers panel in After Effects, rather layers are dealt with on the timeline.
-Layers in After Effects can be animated independently – and you can animate properties such as position, scale, rotation and opacity by using the dropdown arrow next to the layer name on the timeline.
+But in After Effects they work in a different way: there's no Layers panel, so layers are dealt with on the timeline.
+Layers in After Effects can be animated independently, and you can animate properties such as position, scale, rotation and opacity by using the drop-down arrow next to the layer name on the timeline.

-When importing a multilayered PSD file, you are asked whether you want to merge layers or you can choose an individual layer – choosing to keep or ignore layer effects (you can add the equivalent of these in After Effects and animate them independently).
-So, in short, think of the timeline as your layers panel in which you build up an animation or motion piece – just as you would a still in Photoshop.
+When importing a multilayered PSD file, you are asked whether you want to merge layers or select an individual layer – choosing to keep or ignore layer effects (you can add the equivalent of these in After Effects and animate them independently).
+In short, you can think of the timeline as your Layers panel in which you build up an animation or motion piece, just as you would a still in Photoshop.

 03. Adjustment Layers

-Just like Photoshop, After Effects has a myriad of effects and filters – both for creating special effects, tweaking footage or correcting colours.
-And just like Photoshop, you apply your effect to a layer, or group of layers (but unlike Photoshop, you apply a mask to hide or show the effect rather than applying to a selection in the first place).
+After Effects has a myriad of effects and filters for things like creating special effects, tweaking footage or correcting colours.
+Just like Photoshop, you apply your effect to a layer or group of layers, but unlike Photoshop, you use a mask to hide or show the effect rather than applying it to a selection in the first place.

 There are two ways of quickly applying an effect to a layer.
 You can either drag it from the Effects & Presets panel directly to the layer in the composition window (a bounding box will appear showing you which layer it will be applied to); or, if you have many layers, you can simply drag it from the Effects & Presets panel onto the layer name.
 Its properties can then be animated over time in the normal way.
-You can apply multiple effects to a layer, the resulting effect determined by how the effects are layered in the stack.
+You can apply multiple effects to a layer, and the result will be determined by how the effects are layered in the stack.

-Masks are drawn either using the shape tools or the Pen tool found in the main tools panel.
-You can also paint masks by selecting the brush tool, going to the Paint panel and chaining the channel dropdown to Alpha.
+Masks are drawn either using the Shape tools or the Pen tool found in the main tools panel.
+You can also paint masks by selecting the Brush tool, going to the Paint panel and chaining the channel drop-down to Alpha.
 Then, in the timeline, double-click the layer you want to be transparent.
-Next, paint black for transparent, white for opaque – the same as you would do when creating a layer mask in Photoshop.
+Next, paint black for transparent and white for opaque – the same as you would do when creating a layer mask in Photoshop.

 Unlike Photoshop (unless you're creating a movie or 3D file) when you've completed a sequence in After Effects you'll need to render it.
 This essentially means taking all the objects and footage you've animated and putting it together as one file (or a sequence of files).